ThetWin2023/credit_card_default/README.md

 ### Members: Jimmy Kim, Ernawaty Ernawaty, Mounika Lingala, Judy Pin, Thet Win
 ### Default of Credit Card Clients

-This project utlizes JavaScript libraries and HTML to create visualizations based on the Credit Card Default of clients with analysis on:
+This project utlizes JavaScript libraries and HTML to create visualizations based on the following analysis which pertain to Credit Card Default of clients:

 - Age Groups
 - Education